-- · All diesel and gas engines from Rolls-Royce Solutions - Reserve stock engines - Installed engines that have not yet been put into service - Field engines with extended downtime, e.g. normal out-of-service periods, out-of-service-periods for scheduled maintenance or unscheduled repair work. - · Diesel engine-generator set with mtu Series 1600, 2000 and 4000 engines - Engine-generator sets stored in reserve - Installed engine-generator sets that have not yet been put into service - Engine-generator sets in the field with long downtimes, e.g. normal out-of-service periods, out-of-service-periods for scheduled maintenance or unscheduled repair work - · Gas engine-generator set with Series 400 and 4000 mtu engines - Engine-generator sets stored in reserve - Installed engine-generator sets that have not yet been put into service - Engine-generator sets in the field with long downtimes, e.g. normal out-of-service periods, out-of-service-periods for scheduled maintenance or unscheduled repair work - PowerPack® with Series 1600 and 1800 mtu engines
+- All diesel and gas engines from MTU Friedrichshafen GmbH - Reserve stock engines - Installed engines that have not yet been put into service - Field engines with extended downtime, e.g. normal out-of-service periods, out-of-service-periods for scheduled maintenance or unscheduled repair work. - Diesel engine-generator set with MTU engines from the series 1600, 2000 and 4000 from MTU Onsite Energy GmbH - Engine-generator sets stored in reserve - Installed engine-generator sets that have not yet been put into service - Engine-generator sets in the field with long downtimes, e.g. normal out-of-service periods, out-of-service-periods for scheduled maintenance or unscheduled repair work - Gas engine-generator sets with MTU engines of Series 400 and 4000 from MTU Onsite Energy GmbH - Engine-generator sets stored in reserve - Installed engine-generator sets that have not yet been put into service - Engine-generator sets in the field with long downtimes, e.g. normal out-of-service periods, out-of-service-periods for scheduled maintenance or unscheduled repair work - PowerPack® with MTU engines of Series 1600 and 1800 from MTU Friedrichshafen GmbH

-The preservation / represervation scope is the same for all engine models and engine-generator sets.
+The preservation / re-preservation scope is the same for all engine models and engine-generator sets.